cjw612/News_Category_Classification/README.md

   - What are the top words associated with a specific category?

 - ### Data Analysis
-  Data analysis is performed through three stages: text vectorization, dimension reduction, and model fitting.
+  Data analysis is performed throughout three phases: text vectorization, dimension reduction, and model fitting.
   - #### Text Vectorization
     Prior to vectorizing, text is preprocessed with the _BertTokenizer_ function, which tokenizes chunks of text into individual tokens for subsequent vectorization.
 The following text vectorization is conducted with BERT, in particular, the _bert_base_uncased_ model.
 BERT was selected due to it being one of the state-of-the-art models in natural language processing.
 The output of BERT is a 768-dimension word embedding that represents the original text.
 GPU acceleration is also implemented to exploit parallel processing to reduce the runtime of the mode.
   - #### Dimension Reduction